Image from Iles Formula Pinterest page

 1. Use Heated Tools With Ceramic Plates

-As much as you’d want to avoid using heated tools, this can sometimes be impossible.
-But you can lessen its negative effects with the help of heated tools that are less harmful to your hair.
+As much as you'd want to avoid using heated tools, this can sometimes be impossible.
+Never use a heated tool without a reliable heat protector. and you can lessen its negative effects with the help of heated tools that are less harmful to your hair.
 This includes finding a heated tool with ceramic plates or using the best hair straightener.
 The ceramic material on hair straighteners work wonders in protecting the hair against the negative ions coming from the heat of the iron itself.
-If you’re unsure or if these tools are all foreign to you, you can ask your local department store staff or beauty salon expert for their recommendations.
+If you're unsure or if these tools are all foreign to you, you can ask your local department store staff or beauty salon expert for their recommendations.
 They can help you out in selecting which straighteners or curling irons are safer for your hair.

 2.Section Your Hair while Straightening or Curling it